-- 8.1.2.4 Perform at least one static 1-minute count per each 1 m2 of surface area scanned. - 8.1.2.4.1 If an elevated count rate was detected during the scan, collect the static measurement in this area - 8.1.2.4.2 If no elevated count rate was detected on the scan, collect the static measurement in a representative area. - 8.1.2.5 Record the results of the instrument background measurements and the highest static 1-minute measurement on the Radiological Clearance - 8.1.2.6 Compare the results of the static 1-minute measurement to the Indistinguishable from Background values in Table 1 to determine if the item has met the volumetric release criterion.
+- 8.1.2.5 Record the\results of the instrument background measurements, the locations and number of static measurements, and the highest static 1-minute measurement on the Radiological Clearance Form. - 8.1.2.6 Compare the results of the static 1-minute measurement to the Indistinguishable from Background values in Table 1 to determine if the item has met the volumetric release criterion.
 If this value is exceeded, the item is not eligible for clearance.

 Table 1.
-Background-dependent detection thresholds for IFB determination of volumetric radioactivity
+Background-dependent detection thresholds for IFB determination of volumetric radioactivity $\frac{a}{\lambda}$